nasa/cumulus-orca/website/docs/developer/deployment-guide/creating-orca-archive-bucket.md

 ##### Bucket policy for load balancer server access loging:

-You must add the following S3 bucket policy to your `<PREFIX>-internal` or some other bucket to give the load balancer access to write logs to the S3 bucket.
+You must add the following S3 bucket policy to your `system_bucket`, which will likely be named `<PREFIX>-internal`, to give the load balancer access to write logs to the S3 bucket.
 Otherwise, the deployment will throw an `Acess Denied` error.
 If successful, a test log message will be posted to the bucket under the provided prefix.

 ```json
 {